deepanwadhwa/zink/README.md

 # ZINK (Zero-shot Ink)

 ZINK is a Python package designed for zero-shot anonymization of entities within unstructured text data.
-It allows you to redact or replace sensitive information based on specified entity labels, without requiring pre-trained models or extensive training data.
+It allows you to redact or replace sensitive information based on specified entity labels.

 ## Description